-The Faculty of Pathology has issued a guidance document on Covid-19 and mortuaries/post-mortem examinations.
+The Faculty of Pathology has issued updated guidance on Covid-19 and mortuaries/post-mortem examinations.
 The guidelines will be continually reviewed.
 The Faculty's aim at all times is to ensure that histopathologists and state pathologists can investigate all deaths fully, respectfully, and with full empathy for the families of the deceased.

 The guidelines have been developed by the Histopathology Working Group and endorsed by the Board of the Faculty of Pathology.

 The Department of Health in Ireland has published an ethical framework for decision-making in a pandemic.
 This document includes a number of substantive ethical principles and procedural values that can be applied to, and employed during, the decision-making process in a pandemic.

 The Ethical Framework for Decision Making during the COVID-19 pandemic was developed by a multidisciplinary group and published by the Department of Health on the 29th of March.